-For a diagnosis of Substance Intoxication, the individual must have recently ingested a substance (APA, 2013).
+For a diagnosis of substance intoxication, the individual must have recently ingested a substanc.
 Immediately following the ingestion of this substance, significant behavioral and/or psychological change is observed.
 In addition, physical and physiological symptoms present as a direct result of the substance ingested.
 As stated above, these behavioral, physical, and physiological symptoms are dependent on the type of substance that is ingested and, therefore, discussed in more detail within each substance category (i.e., depressants, stimulants, hallucinogens/cannabis/combination).
+This said, the most common changes involve disturbances of perception, wakefulness, attention, thinking, psychomotor behavior, interpersonal behavior, and judgment (APA, 2022).